Bio

 I have been identifying and implementing outreach and community projects for over 20 years, engaging in private consulting, design and project implementation for small to medium farms, developing and running workshops and have been an instrumental speaker at events and smaller gardening clubs and gatherings.

-My most influential teacher is and always has been nature..
+My most influential teacher is and always has been Mother Nature.

-Two things you should know about me off the bat:
+Two things you should know about me, RIGHT off the bat:

 My religion is very simple.
 My religion is kindness.